stephaniehoffmann/classical-algorithms-moip/README.md

 `
 make
 `
 in the folders `dpa` and `dmc`.
+Make sure to set the CPLEX_DIRECTORY.
 For further information, please consult the corresponding readme files.

 ## DCM